apostrophecms/docs/docs/reference/modules/uploadfs.md

 ### `agent`
 The `agent` property takes either `http.Agent` or `https.Agent`.
 This value will be used to set the `params.httpOptions.agent` value for S3 service object.
 See the [documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html) for more details.

+### `contentTypes`
+The `contentTypes` property is populated by default with an object taken from the [`contentTypes.js`](https://github.com/apostrophecms/uploadfs/blob/main/lib/storage/contentTypes.js) file of the module.
+This object has all valid project file extensions as properties and their mimetype as value.
+Any object supplied to the `contentTypes` is merged with the existing default object.

 ### `noGzipContentTypes`
 By default, an array of MIME types that should not be gzip compressed is loaded from the `/lib/storage/noGzipContentTypes.js` file in the `node_modules/uploadfs` package.
 If you pass an array through the `noGzipContentTypes` option it will replace this default list.